 Location: Gallery at York Hall – Main Street

 The Gallery at York Hall is excited to host Cookies with Santa.
-It’s free for families and Santa will stay socially distanced.
-Bring your phones or cameras, wish lists, and your face masks!
+It’s free for families.
+Bring your phones or cameras, wish lists to share with Santa!
 Don’t forget to stop inside the Gallery on your way out to pick up unique Christmas presents handcrafted by local artists.
 The Gallery is filled with local one-of-a-kind art pieces from hundreds of local artists, in all types of mediums.

 Location: Riverwalk Landing – Yorktown Waterfront

 The holiday shopping season has officially kicked off in Yorktown!
 Browse the market for chowders and soups; baked goods, including an assortment of cakes, breads, brownies, fudge, and cookies; jams, jellies, and honey; holiday wreaths; candles and soaps; and seasonal art!
-NEW this year – don’t miss a festive ice carving demonstration!
-March in the annual Toyland Parade, (family and pet friendly) and don’t forget to hop aboard the Riverwalk Landing Polar Express for a loop around the festivities.
-A professional ice carver will be set up in front of the Riverwalk Landing fountain providing a fascinating live demonstration.
+Don’t miss a festive ice carving demonstration in front of the LOVE letters!

 Wreaths Across America